Foreign Bribes and Corruption Violate the FCPA

-Given the competitive landscape of the global economy, individuals and companies in the United States may be tempted to bribe foreign governments, political officials, and businesses to secure business or to gain a competitive or strategic advantage.
+Given the competitive landscape of the global economy, individuals and companies in the United States may be tempted to violate international trade law by bribing foreign governments, political officials, and businesses to secure business or to gain a competitive or strategic advantage.
 In some countries, bribing is a part of their customs and practices.
 However, companies bribing foreign officials or families is illegal.

 Similarly, foreign firms and persons may also attempt to make such corrupt payments in the U.S to achieve the same objectives.
 Both activities are violations of the Foreign Corrupt Practices Act (FCPA) that would likely go undetected if not for the brave efforts of whistleblowers.
 If you have knowledge of foreign corruption and bribery, you should consult an experienced foreign bribery and FCPA whistleblower attorney.